WassimAkachi/learn_some_Erlang-Programming/README.md

 # This Git-Repository
-It contains my solutions for the Exercises of the Book 'Erlang Programming' by Simon Thompson, Francesco Cesarini
+It contains my solutions for the Exercises of the Book *Erlang Programming* by _Simon Thompson, Francesco Cesarini_
 Publisher: O'Reilly Media, Inc.
 Release Date: June 2009
-ISBN: 9780596518189
+ISBN: `9780596518189`